reallymako/MoreFishingWEBFISHING/README.md

 V. 2.1.0

-2 new trash was added (find them using the metal detector!), some fish sprites have been reworked, and multiple fish stats were changed.
+2 new trash were added (find them using the metal detector!), some fish sprites have been reworked, and multiple fish stats were changed.

 -----
 a very very very special thanks to the following people!!!